lalomorales22/UnrealMCP-forked/AI_Assistant/README.md

 5. Add a toolbar button or menu entry that opens `WBP_AI_Assistant` so it can be launched from the editor.

 The Python modules in this directory provide the backend logic to process user commands and can be called from the widget's graph.

+## Phase 2: Context-Aware Commands

+`nlp_service.py` now collects the currently selected actors in the editor and passes this context to the action functions.
+Commands like "move it up by 200" operate on the selection without needing an explicit object name.
+The NLP parser also extracts more transformation values, including rotation and scaling.